get

 Nowadays, recruiters are no longer the ‘first eyes’ to review a job application.
 This is especially true for big-name corporations that need to fill numerous open job positions quickly.
 When you apply at these companies, your application papers will likely go through an applicant tracking system (ATS) before a recruiter or hiring manager reads through it.

 An ATS is a software application that can sort through thousands of resumes very quickly to find potential job candidates.
 These systems primarily use keyword matching to scan and score resumes, similar to how a search engine ranks websites.
 The more keywords you hit, the higher score you’ll get, and the better your chances of being shortlisted will be.
-And, on the contrary, if you don’t score well, your resume will never make it past the ATS to be seen by human eyes.
+ATS is primarily there to help recruiters and HRs streamline their hiring process, store large swaths of applicant data, and organize and pre-screen candidates.

-There is no one-size-fits-all answer to beating ATS.
-That said, you need to write your resume in a way that considers not just ATS algorithms, but recruiters and hiring managers as well.
+There is no one-size-fits-all solution when it comes to ATS, as different companies and positions set different requirements and conditions.
+With that in mind, you also need your resume to consider not only ATS algorithms but recruiters and hiring managers as well.
 And so, your resume needs to:

-Optimizing a resume for ATS is a complicated job that requires in-depth knowledge of how these systems work.
-A professional resume writer will know what to include in your resume, and how to structure it properly so that information is conveyed in a focused and cohesive manner.
-If you think your resume is struggling to make it past an ATS, it may be time to seek out an expert’s help.
+ATS optimizing a resume requires in-depth knowledge of how these systems work.
+A professional resume writer will know what to include in your resume and how to structure it properly so that information is conveyed in a focused and cohesive manner.
+If you feel your profile is not getting prioritized due to ATS, it might be time to seek an expert’s help.

 View All Services